pygeomet/PyGEOMET/README.md

 - NCEP-DOE Reanalysis 2
 - Next-Generation Radar (NEXRAD) Level II data
 - Geostationary Operational Environmental Satellite (GOES)
+- CONUS 00 and 12 Z Radiosonde Data

 PyGEOMET consists of two main parts, the Graphical User Interface (GUI) and the dataset objects.
 The GUI was built using the PyQt5 python bindings for Qt cross-platform framework and contains all of the plotting code.
 The dataset objects, which are used for importing and accessing each dataset, are linked into the GUI but can also be implemented independently within Python scripts.